RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization

 { \leftskip=\itemindent \hangindent=-\numberwidth \hangafter=1 $\bullet$ A map $\Lambda:\gX\to\gG$, predicting the centering transformation by minimizing $\mathcal{L}_{c} \,{=}\, d_G(\Lambda(x),\,\hat\Gamma_{[x]})$,

 } where and $d_\theta$, $d_\gG$ are appropriate distances.
 The first mapping generalizes the estimation process: at test time, given $x$, we can predict its symmetry parameters as $\hat\theta = \Theta(x)$ without requiring class computations.
-The second mapping allows us to obtain our natural canonicalizations during inference as $\rho_\gX(\psi(x)\cdot\Lambda(x)^{-1})\,x$.
-Additionally, we can use these functions in combination to detect out of distribution symmetries as outlined in Section~\ref{subsec:ood}.
+The second mapping allows us to obtain our \changes{\textsc{recon}} canonicalizations during inference as $C(x) = \rho_\gX(\Lambda(x)\cdot\psi(x)^{-1})\,x$.
+Additionally, we can use these functions in combination to detect out-of-distribution symmetries Section~\ref{subsec:ood}.
 We model $\Theta$ and $\Lambda$ as $\gG$-invariant networks, ensuring that predictions depend only on the object's class $[x]$, not its specific input pose.